Quantum Event Learning and Gentle Random Measurements: Open Problems

 We now discuss a few possible ways in which the random gentle measurement lemma presented in this paper could be strengthened, along with a more abstract questions concerning the sample complexity of Quantum Event Learning Problems in general.

 \begin{enumerate} \item The Gentle Random Measurement Lemma (\Cref{thm:random_gentle_total_accept}) only applies to randomly ordered two outcome projective measurements.
-Can it be generalized to randomly ordered two outcome POVMs? \item The Gentle Random Measurement Lemma proved in this paper bounds the expected disturbance caused by a randomly ordered sequence of measurements in terms of the probability -- over both orderings and quantum randomness -- that at least one measurement accepts.
+Can it be generalized to randomly ordered two outcome POVMs?
+What about measurement with more than two outcomes? \item The Gentle Random Measurement Lemma proved in this paper bounds the expected disturbance caused by a randomly ordered sequence of measurements in terms of the probability -- over both orderings and quantum randomness -- that at least one measurement accepts.
 A stronger statement is possible.
 Is it true that, with high probability over orderings, the disturbance caused by \textit{any} randomly fixed sequence of measurements is bounded by the probability that any measurement in that sequence accepts? (i.e. is it true that with high probability a randomly ordered sequence is not an anti-Zeno sequence?)

-\item The constants appearing in the analysis of the Quantum Even Finding protocols (\Cref{thm:blended_event_finding,thm:random_event_finding}) are likely far from optimal, especially in the random measurements case.
+\item The constants appearing in the analysis of the Quantum Even Finding protocols (\Cref{thm:blended_event_finding,thm:random_event_finding}) and Threshold Search protocols (\Cref{thm:blended_measurement_threshold_search,thm:random_measurement_threshold_search}) are likely far from optimal, especially in the random measurements case.
 Can either a modified protocol or more sophisticated analysis improve these bounds?

-\item In this paper we studied three natural Quantum Event Learning Problems: Quantum OR, Mean Estimation, and Quantum Event Finding.
-For all three of these problems we gave protocols, based on random or blended measurements, which showed the sample complexity of these problems was close to the sample complexity of the analogous classical problems.
-In particular, the sample complexity of all three of these Quantum Event Learning Problems is independent of the dimension of the Hilbert space in which the unknown quantum state lives.
+\item In this paper we studied three natural Quantum Event Learning problems: Quantum OR, Mean Estimation, Quantum Event Finding, and Quantum Threshold Search.
+For the first three of these problems we gave protocols, based on random or blended measurements, which showed the sample complexity of these problems was close to the sample complexity of the analogous classical problems, and for the last we matched the best known algorithm.
+In particular, the sample complexity of all of these Quantum Event Learning Problems is independent of the dimension of the Hilbert space in which the unknown quantum state lives.